 Detail views for workloads show status and specification information and surface relationships between objects.
 For example, Pods that Replica Set is controlling or New Replica Sets and Horizontal Pod Autoscalers for Deployments.

 Services and discovery view shows Kubernetes resources that allow for exposing services to external world and discovering them within a cluster.
-For that reason, Service and Ingress views show Pods targeted by them, internal endpoints for cluster connections and endpoints for external users.
+For that reason, Service and Ingress views show Pods targeted by them, internal endpoints for cluster connections and external endpoints for external users.

 Storage view shows Persistent Volume Claim resources which are used by applications for storing data.